Last updated on by

 On the note of vantage points, high on my agenda when I visit any new city is finding the best one.
 I love a good skyline shot, and if I can time it at golden hour, even better.

-The best place to do this in Salzburg is on the ascent up to Hohensalzburg Fortress, high above the rooftops of the Baroque historical district.
+When it comes to things to do in Salzburg, the best place for these sort of views is on the ascent up to Hohensalzburg Fortress, high above the rooftops of the Baroque historical district.
 The fortress is absolutely worth visiting in its own right, and you can either make your way up on foot (you’ll be a little out of breath at points, but it’s very picturesque), or you can ride the fortress funicular (“Festungsbahn”) from the Festungsgasse.

-The fortress plays host to the famous Salzburg Fortress Concerts (wonderfully atmospheric, I bet), there are plenty of museums, and every Sunday at 11.45am, musicians perform in the ‘Trumpeter Tower’, the Baroque fanfare wafting down on the breeze to the Old City below.
+The fortress plays host to the famous Salzburg Fortress Concerts (attending one of these would be high up on my extended list of things to do in Salzburg), and there are plenty of museums.
+In addition, every Sunday at 11.45am, musicians perform in the ‘Trumpeter Tower’ and send their Baroque fanfare wafting on the breeze down to the Old City below.

 Festung Hohensalzburg, Mönchsberg 34, 5020 Salzburg